→ (or/c symbol? string? bytes? exact-positive-integer? vector? #f)

 On Unix, the result is determined by checking the LC_ALL, LC_TYPE, and LANG environment variables, in that order (and the result is used if the environment variable’s value starts with two lowercase ASCII letters, an underscore, and two uppercase ASCII letters, followed by either nothing or a period).
 On Windows and Mac OS, the result is determined by system calls.

-The optional mode argument specifies the relevant garbage-collection variant, which one of the possible results of (system-type 'gc): 'cgc or '3m.
+The optional mode argument specifies the relevant garbage-collection variant, which one of the possible results of (system-type 'gc): 'cgc, '3m, or 'cs.
 It can also be #f, in which case the result is independent of the garbage-collection variant.

 Installation tools should use cross-system-library-subpath, instead, to support cross-installation.

 Changed in version 7.0 of package base: Added 'cs mode.